Fast-starting New Zealand seal 35-20 win over South Africa

 Scrum-half Faf de Klerk landed a penalty as the Springboks needed 35 minutes to claim their first points, before Mo'unga slotted a second penalty just before half-time.

-New Zealand skipper Sam Cane failed to start the second half due to injury, replaced by Dalton Papali'i with No 8 Ardie Savea taking over the captaincy.
+Springboks captain Eben Etzebeth, who played despite the death of his father earlier in the week, was held up just before the whistle.

-De Klerk also went off injured, with what appeared to be a knee injury, early in the second half.
+After Cane failed to come out after the break, De Klerk also went off injured early in the second half with what appeared to be a knee injury.

-South Africa grabbed their first try shortly after replacing their front row when replacement hooker Marx was muscled over by his pack on 53 minutes.
+South Africa grabbed their first try shortly after replacing their front row when replacement hooker Marx was muscled over by his pack.

-Kolbe then dived over in the corner for South Africa's second try inside eight minutes, after Le Roux's superb long pass cut out several defenders.
+After All Blacks prop Tamaiti Williams came on for his debut, Kolbe dived over in the corner for South Africa's second try inside eight minutes.

-Jordan then touched down in the corner for his 22nd try in as many Tests when he juggled the ball from Barrett's kick.
+Jordan touched down out wide for his 22nd try in as many Tests when he juggled the ball from a Beauden Barrett kick.

-Mo'unga ghosted through the defence from a scrum for the All Blacks' fourth try, before Smith's late touch-down for South Africa.
+Mo'unga ghosted through the defence from a scrum to claim the All Blacks' fourth try before Smith grabbed South Africa's consolation third just before the whistle.

 New Zealand face Australia away in a fortnight, in their final championship game, the same weekend South Africa host Argentina.